cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - index, Index `i` of the signer.
-Note index will never equal `0`.
+  - identifier, Identifier `i` of the signer.
+Note identifier will never equal `0`.
   - sk_i, Signer secret key share, a `Scalar` in `GF(p)`.
   - group_public_key, public key corresponding to the group signing key, an `Element` in `G`.
   - nonce_i, pair of `Scalar` values (hiding_nonce, binding_nonce) generated in round one.
   - msg, the message to be signed (sent by the Coordinator).
   - commitment_list = [(j, hiding_nonce_commitment_j, binding_nonce_commitment_j), ...], a
-    list of commitments issued in Round 1 by each signer, where each element in the list indicates the signer index j and their
+    list of commitments issued in Round 1 by each signer, where each element in the list indicates the signer identifier j and their
     two commitment `Element` values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
-    This list MUST be sorted in ascending order by signer index.
+    This list MUST be sorted in ascending order by signer identifier.
   - participant_list, a set containing identifiers for each signer, similarly of length
     NUM_SIGNERS (sent by the Coordinator).

   Outputs: a `Scalar` value  in `GF(p)` representing the signature share

-  def sign(index, sk_i, group_public_key, nonce_i, msg, commitment_list, participant_list):
+  def sign(identifier, sk_i, group_public_key, nonce_i, msg, commitment_list, participant_list):
     # Encode the commitment list
     encoded_commitments = encode_group_commitment_list(commitment_list)